 - Cuts and lacerations

 - Internal bleeding

 Roadway defect accidents can cause a lot more than just physical pain.
-Many times, victims are left with post-traumatic stress disorder and emotional trauma that can take a long time to heal.
+Victims are often left with post-traumatic stress disorder and emotional trauma that can take a long time to heal.

 Steps to Take After an Accident Caused by Roadway Defects

-If you feel that a road defect was the cause of your accident, there are steps necessary to follow in order to pursue a claim.
+If you feel that a road defect was the cause of your accident, there are steps necessary to follow to pursue a claim.
 These steps include:

 - Make sure everyone is unharmed.
-If anyone involved appears to be injured, you should immediately call emergency responders.
+If anyone involved appears injured, you should immediately call emergency responders.
 Treat this type of accident as you would any other traffic accident.
-Police will create an accident report, which you will need if you intend to make a claim.
+Police will create an accident report, which you will need to make a claim.

-- Take photos of the scene, damage, and any possible road hazards you see.
+- Take photos of the scene, damage, and any possible road hazards.
 You should also be sure that the officer creating the accident report takes note of any road defects.
 If any witnesses are at the scene, speak with them and ask if they have witnessed a similar accident on the same road before.

 - Contact your insurance company, as you will need to report the accident to your provider.
 Even if the accident only involves your vehicle, your insurance company will likely provide coverage.

 - Pursue a claim with the help of an attorney.
-Claims against government agencies are difficult to navigate, so an experienced lawyer will be helpful to you, especially in identifying the responsible party.
+Claims against government agencies are challenging to navigate, so an experienced lawyer will be helpful to you, especially in identifying the responsible party.